-Jointly supported by NSF’s Divisions of Research and Learning (DRL) and Undergraduate Education (DUE), the SENCER-ISE II initiative will enable us to explore and evaluate ways to support sustainable partnerships between informal science and higher education professionals around issues of civic consequence.
+Funded by the National Science Foundation (DRL 1237463) and The Noyce Foundation, the SENCER-ISE (Science Education for New Civic Engagements and Responsibilities - Informal Science Education) initiative will enable us to explore and evaluate ways to support sustainable partnerships between informal science and higher education professionals around issues of civic consequence.

 - Form partnerships between higher education and informal science education professionals around compelling civic issues and examine whether these partnerships can bring about a transformation in STEM educational practices,